weiweiever/findMostWords/README.md

 # Documentation For Interview Question 2
->This document is written by Zhang Zhiyu, just for a test and  the interview of Shenzhen SinoSmart Digital Tech.
+>This document is written by @weiweiever, just for a test and  the interview of Shenzhen SinoSmart Digital Tech.
 Co.
 LTD.
 ## The original question
 Write a program for displaying the ten most frequent words in a file such that your program should be efficient in all complexity measures.
 Require C/C++.